edupinhata/codeInterview/Interviews/Java/JuniorInterview3/README.md

 ### **<u>Time limit</u>**

 - You'll have 15 minutes only to read this document.
 You can't solve anything within this time.
-You can read code as well.
+You can read code after reading all problems.
-- The problems should be solved in a time limit of 1 hour.
+- You'll have 1 hour to work in the problems.

 ### **<u>Languages</u>**